Rackspace Directory Sync Administration Guide

 Note: You must restart the domain controller during installation in order for the password synchronization to work.

 How Directory Sync works

-Directory Sync runs automatically.
-It synchronizes changes from your local directory to your email accounts every five minutes.
+Directory Sync automatically synchronizes changes from your local directory to your email accounts every five minutes.
 You can also click Sync Now to synchronize immediately.

-Directory Sync is one-way only.
+Directory Sync synchronizes one-way only.
 It does not synchronize information from Hosted Exchange or Rackspace Email back to your Active Directory.
-If you change any information, such as passwords, using Outlook Web App or Control Panel, your mailboxes will not be synchronized with Active Directory.
+If you change any information, such as passwords, by using Outlook® Web App or Control Panel, your mailboxes are not synchronized with Active Directory.